 Students who apply to any undergraduate division of Washington University in St. Louis may apply for the John B. Ervin Scholars Program.
 This nationally pre-eminent program is intended to foster a richly diverse educational atmosphere on campus and to enhance the overall quality and diversity of the Washington University student body.

-The Ervin Scholars Program is open to all qualified applicants, regardless of race, who are U.S. citizens.
-Ervin Scholars undergo a rigorous application and selection process, detailed below.
+The Ervin Scholars Program is open to only U.S. Citizens, permanent residents, and undocumented or DACA students living in the U.S. Ervin Scholars undergo a rigorous application and selection process, detailed below.

 November 1, 2019